zulip/zulip/contrib_bots/lib/readme.md

 # Overview

-This is the documentation for an experimental new system for writing bots that react the messages.
+This is the documentation for an experimental new system for writing bots that react to messages.

 This directory contains library code for running Zulip bots that react to messages sent by users.